jzohrab/practicing-guitar/docs/part-3-techniques/hammer-groups.rst

    tabstave notation=true key=F
    notes :16 8/4 $3$ 7/3 $2$ 8/2 $4$ 6/1 $1$

 The above section uses each fretting finger once, so we can depress all of these notes as a chord.
-We can lightly hammer-on all of them as a unit, and "bounce" up and down on the chord:
+We can lightly hammer-on all of them as a unit, and "bounce" up and down on the chord to ensure it's comfortable:

 .. vextab::
    :width: 400